 Dry Ingredients

-Keeping these dried ingredients on hand means you’ll have a nutrient-dense, high-fiber, high-protein, vegan option.
+Keeping these dried ingredients on hand gives you a nutrient-dense, high-fiber, high-protein, vegan option.
 Quinoa cooks quickly, making it perfect for busy weeknights.

 I also stock up on the brown rice steamers for nights when I’m too tired and pressed for time to make brown rice on the stovetop.
 Although, if you have an instant pot, you can make it much quicker.